 It wasn’t until I spent two months in Bangladesh that I had my first experience of a developing country and I started to realise that, for some people, there’s so much more to travel than just ‘quitting your job and leaving’.
 I had it easy, with my supportive parents and the ease of walking into any hospo job I wanted.
 I realised how privilege can show in many forms, and how it affects people in different ways.

-Now if you’re from other country you might not even be able to get a passport, let alone visa free entry.
+Now if you’re from another country you might not even be able to get a passport, let alone visa-free entry.
 An online friend of mine has been denied her UK visa multiple times purely for the fact that she comes from Bangladesh.
 So if you have a powerful passport and you can afford to get it, then that’s a privilege many do not have.

 That’s not the case with a lot of people.
 For some there are serious health complications, they might have a family to take care of, or maybe they can only just make ends meet.
 Any one of these reasons can change your life and affect the way you travel.
 If you’re as lucky as me, or you can still travel without letting these things hold you back, then that’s also a privilege many don’t have.